Will AI Replace Disaster Relief Workers? What the Data Actually Shows

 What This Means for Your Career

 If you are a disaster relief worker or considering entering the field, the outlook is genuinely encouraging.
 This is not a profession where you need to worry about being replaced.
-The 18% overall exposure is well below the average across all occupations we track.
+The 18% overall exposure is well below the average across all occupations we track, which sits closer to 35% at the median.

 But the smart move is to become comfortable with the AI tools entering your field.
 Understanding how to interpret AI-generated damage assessments, working alongside drone operators, and using predictive models for resource allocation — these skills will make you a more effective responder.
 [Estimate] We project that by 2028, overall AI exposure will reach about 29%, meaning the technology's role will grow, but always in a supporting capacity.